-Question 9: If the population variances can be assumed to be equal, then the extra argument var.equal=TRUE to t.test() will generally give smaller p-values, as the sampling distribution of the test statistic has smaller degrees of freedom in most cases.
+If the population variances can be assumed to be equal, then the extra argument var.equal=TRUE to t.test() will generally give smaller p-values, as the sampling distribution of the test statistic has smaller degrees of freedom in most cases.
 First check if this is a reasonable assumption about our data, and then check if it makes a difference in the t-test.

-Question 10: An alternate syntax (the model formula syntax) for performing a twosample test when there is one variable (gender) which is used to indicate which level of some factor the subject has may be used.
-The t-test above, may have been carried out with
+An alternate syntax (the model formula syntax) for performing a two-sample test when there is one variable (gender) which is used to indicate which level of some factor the subject has may be used.
+(These variables are referred to as indicator variables.)
+The t-test above, may have been carried out with the syntax: